Golets (geography): Description

 Golets protrude above the treeline and are usually round or blunt.
-They are barren, rocky or stony, and only rarely lichens or stunted small scrubs such as Siberian pine, may grow on them.
+They are barren, rocky or stony, and only rarely lichens or stunted small scrubs such as Siberian pine, can grow on them.
 Bare rock slopes, kurums and cliffs are common.

 The term is usually found in the names of mountaintops in the South Siberian System, especially in Transbaikalia and the Sayan Mountains.
 The zone below the golets is normally the highest of the altitudinal vegetation zones, above the mountain tundra of the alpine belt.

 This kind of mountains may consist in single high peaks connected by ridges or in continuous ridges with permanent snowcaps on their highest parts, although most "golets" are usually free of snow in the summer.
 Since they form part of the topmost elevation level, golets are frequently the highest points of South Siberian mountain ranges, such as in the Yablonoi Mountains, the Kropotkin Range, the Olyokma-Stanovik, the Chersky Range (Transbaikalia) and the Khentei-Daur Highlands.